ai2ys/Deep-Learning-Workstation-Setup/InstallationInstructions.md

 ## OS installation
-Although I am used to Windows and newcomer in using Linux, I decided to go with Linux ([Ubuntu Server 18.04 LTS](http://releases.ubuntu.com/18.04/)) because I want to use Docker containers for development.
-Using Linux and Docker slowed my progress a lot at the beginning, but I believe that I will gain speed later and I this setup will reduce the propability of me damaging the OS.
+Although I am used to Windows and newcomer in using Linux, I decided to go with Linux ([Ubuntu Server 18.04 LTS](http://releases.ubuntu.com/18.04/)) because I want make use of Docker containers for Machine and Deep Learning model development.
+Using Linux and Docker slowed down my progress a lot at the beginning, but I believe that I will gain speed later and I this setup will reduce the propability of me damaging the OS.
 At work I have been using Ubuntu Desktop for a while.
-As a result of this I chose to go with Ubuntu Server.
+As a result of this I decided to go with Ubuntu Server.

 ### Installing Ubuntu Server 18.04 LTS
 Steps acomplished